Rakesh-Mourya-G/xen-orchestra/docs/support.md

 See the dedicated sub-section to read more about [XOA support and usage](xoa.md).
 :::

-Xen Orchestra will run in a controlled/tested environment thanks to XOA ([Xen Orchestra virtual Appliance](https://xen-orchestra.com/#!/xoa)). **This is the only way to get pro support**.
+CloudVisor will run in a controlled/tested environment thanks to XOA ([CloudVisor virtual Appliance](https://xen-orchestra.com/#!/xoa)). **This is the only way to get pro support**.
 Any account with a registered XOA can access a [dedicated support panel](https://xen-orchestra.com/#!/member/support).

 XOA is available in multiple plans: